Cell Sorting Requirements and Tips

 Cell Sorting Requirements

 You will need to bring cell media in the tubes or trays into which you want to sort cells.
-Tubes should be polypropylene and can vary in size.
+Tubes should be polypropylene to avoid static charges and can vary in size.
 Media should fill about 1/3 of the tube space before collection begins.

-It is also highly recommended that you filter your cells before sorting if your cells are clumping together.
-Clogs will be a problem to any sorting experiment.
+It is required that you filter your cells before sorting.
+Clogs will be a problem to any sorting experiment and increase biohazard risks.
 35 or 40um filter cap tubes are available from BD Biosciences for this purpose.

 Also, you must read and adhere to the SAFETY GUIDELINES before sorting unfixed cells and you must fill out and have the P.I. sign the CELL SORTING EXPERIMENT form before you can schedule any sorting experiment.
 This form must be given to the core personnel for review ONE WEEK prior to scheduling your sorting experiment.

+If donor testing is required, you must contact the Clinical Trials Coordinator for more information on this process.
 Once the tests are completed, a copy of the test report without patient ID will be signed by the requesting PI and forwarded to the Flow Cytometry Facility before the cell sorting experiment is performed.
-This requirement is in addition to the Cell Sorting Experiment Form required for all cell sorting tests.